 BatteryXPRT 2014 for Android is a tool to evaluate the battery life of Android-based phones and tablets.
-Its five-hour runtime allows you to complete a full evaluation in one work day or while you’re sleeping.
 Though you shouldn’t work on your device while BatteryXPRT 2014 is running, its interface is easy to use, and its results are simple to understand.

 When you buy a phone or tablet, it’s good to know how long it will last on a normal day and how often you’ll need to charge it.
 Before, you had to rely on the manufacturer’s estimate; now, there’s another option.
 BatteryXPRT 2014 for Android provides an easy, objective tool that accounts for daily activity and network connectivity as it measures battery life.

 BatteryXPRT 2014 for Android is part of the larger BenchmarkXPRT family of tools, or XPRTs, a set of apps that help you learn how all kinds of devices perform.
 In the tech biz, many people refer to these tools as “benchmarks.”
 The XPRTs test a wide range of devices on a level playing field, which means you can be sure you’re getting unbiased, fair information.
 We encourage you to explore all the tools at BenchmarkXPRT.com.